Animehin/PolySchedule_bot/README.md

 # PolySchedule_bot
-Telegram bot that allow russian students of SPBSTU to receive schedule(of their group) daily, with an addition of weather and news.
+Telegram bot that allows russian students of SPBSTU to receive schedule(of their group) daily, with the addition of weather and news.